casey/just/README.md

   @echo 'This is another recipe.'
 ```

-When you invoke `just` it looks for file `justfile` in the current directory
+When you invoke `just` it looks for a file named `justfile` in the current directory
 and upwards, so you can invoke it from any subdirectory of your project.

 The search for a `justfile` is case insensitive, so any case, like `Justfile`,